Last Updated: June 5, 2017

 Like most standard websites, we use log files.
 This information includes electronic communication protocols, web addresses, browser type, internet service provider, platform type, and other network routing information (referrals), equipment information (browser type) and date and time.
 This information helps us use and administer our website, track our users’ movements in the aggregate, and gather broad demographic information for aggregate use.
 This information is generally not linked to any personally identifiable information.
 We use a tracking utility that uses log files to analyze user movement.

-Use of Personal Data by AMTSO
+Use of Personal Data by AMTSO and Others

 - To engage in and process transactions.
 We may use personal data such as your name, physical address, and email address to communicate with you about your membership, order, subscription, or other information related to our products or services.

 - To provide support or other services.
 We may use personal data to provide you with information, support or other services that you have requested.

 - To provide online forums and social networks.
 We may provide you with an opportunity to participate in interactive discussions, post comments or other content, or otherwise engage in networking activities.
 We do not control the content any of our users post to our open forum or elsewhere.
 You should carefully consider whether you want to submit personally identifiable information to our open forum or elsewhere, and tailor any content appropriately.